 If you’re thrifty like me, ask around first.
 It’s amazing how many unwanted items people have tucked away in their homes and sheds.

 No, the style of stone birdhouse shown here is not grouted.
 This is not a mosaic project.
 In fact, grout will not adhere to the adhesive I recommend.
 If you want a grouted look, I would find instructions for a mosaic birdhouse.
 They can be just as nice, but that is not this project.

 Before you start, decide how you’d like the birdhouse to look.
-This Google search of stone birdhouses should give you lots of ideas.
+A search on Pinterest for ‘stone birdhouses’ will provide lots of ideas.

 Next, think about where you going to put the birdhouse and how it will be mounted.
 It’s much easier to prepare for this before you apply the stones than after.